Cosmetic Dentistry by the Leading Natural Smile Dentist – Dr. Yuriy May

 Dr. Yuriy May Smile Makeover Veneer Smile Transformation Video

-Watch how Dr. Yuriy May, top cosmetic dentist in the Tri-State area transforms the cosmetic dentistry patient with a natural smile makeover using 8 veneers.
+Watch how Dr. Yuriy May, a top cosmetic dentist in the Tri-State area transforms the cosmetic dentistry patient with a natural smile makeover using 8 veneers.
 The video includes a peek into our digital dentistry workflow!

 See Dr. May’s Cosmetic Dentistry Cases Here or By Clicking On Each One Below:

 Incredible depth, experience and breath of knowledge by Top Dental Veneer Dentist Dr. Yuriy May

 So much goes into designing gorgeous smile enhancements with minimally-invasive dental veneers, most patients will have no idea that Dr. May spends hours of per full mouth case analyzing, planning, designing rendering mock up images, and modifying dental veneers until perfection is reached.
 An introduction to MANY the elements of exceptional dental veneer considerations: